-Order to be property for recovery of tax.
-Movables of person in the premises for which tax is due may be seized and sold.
+© Copyright 2016.
+Ministry of Justice - Sri Lanka.
+All Rights Reserved Developed by Lanka Logistics & Technologies Ltd. - Ministry of Defence person in the premises for which tax is due may be seized and sold.

-- 43. Whenever it shall be necessary to seize and sell the property of any person making seizing and selling default in the payment of the said tax it shall be the duty of the officer authorized by this Ordinance to seize and sell the property to observe the order prescribed in sections 44, 45, 46 and 47 in carrying out such seizure and sale. - 44.
-The movable property of the defaulter, where so ever the same may be found, sufficient defaulter wherever in the opinion of the officer seizing and selling the property to cover the amount of the tax found, and of any due and the charges incurred in the recovery of the same may be seized and sold: due and the charges incurred in the recovery of the same may be seized and sold :
+Movables of 44.
+The movable property of the defaulter, where so ever the defaulter same may be found, sufficient in the opinion of the officer wherever seizing and selling the property to cover the amount of the tax found, and due and the charges incurred in the recovery of the same may be of any seized and sold:

 Property of others may not be seized for arrears of tax beyond two quarters.
 Exceptions.

 Provided that any movable property, to whomsoever the same may belong, which shall be found in or upon any house, building, land, or tenement for which such tax shall be due, may be seized and sold.
 But it shall not be lawful to seize any movable property which may be found in or upon any house, building, land, or tenement in respect of which such tax shall be due, for any arrears of tax due beyond two quarters next preceding such seizure, unless such movable property shall belong to any person who was the owner or a joint owner of the said house, building, land, or tenement at the time the arrears beyond such two quarters accrued and became due; or unless such movable property shall belong to any person who shall have occupied the said house, building, land, or tenement at the time when the said last-mentioned arrears accrued and became due.